voxmedia/open-source-contribution-guidelines/inactive-readme.md

 ## Getting started

-A quick install or process to get to a “hello world” state.

-1. use
-2. a
-3. simple
-4. list
+Brief and specific installation instructions; how would someone knowledgeable get up and running with this code as quickly as possible?

+## Documentation

+More detailed documentation, depending on the needs of the project.
+Could include: requirements/dependencies, a use case with code samples, options for customization, and more.
+Needn’t be exhaustive, but should be helpful to someone trying to figure things out.

+## Examples

+Examples of the code in action; include a note to encourage users to add their own examples.

+## Authors

+List of Vox staff who authored the code.

 ## Contribution guidelines

 This project is inactive and is not being maintained.
-Feel free to fork and use this project or send questions to support@voxmedia.com.
+Bugs, issues, and pull requests will not be readily addressed.

 ## Code of conduct